justjnr/G52SWM/README.md

 - Added doors in maze for pacman & ghost sprites to go through
 - Modified ghost generator to generate number of ghosts based off difficulty
+- Added a popup at the end of the game that shows the score the player got